-The Board is responsible for overseeing the business of Acasta, for providing strategic direction and for supervising management.
-While the Board delegates certain function to Sub-Committees, this does not absolve the Directors of their responsibility to the Company.
+The AEICLBoard is responsible for overseeing the business of Acasta, for providing strategic direction and for supervising management.
+While the AEICL Board delegates certain function to AEICL Sub-Committees, this does not absolve the Directors of their responsibility to the group.